 Updated Summer 2022

-To me, the process of clay is a process of migration, where every step is a unique way of moving forward, Where to be lost is never to be wrong, but simply more.
+The process of clay is a process of migration, where every step is a unique way of moving forward, and where to be lost is never to be wrong, but simply more.

 *Do not trust artist statements.